-First Year of the Management Plan (2016-2018)
+Second Year of the Management Plan (2016-2018)

-The current fiscal year is the first year of the Management Plan (2016-2018), which started in April 2016.
-Overseas, the U.S. economy continued to recover and a continuous moderate recovery was seen in Europe.
-The economy in China maintains stable growth.
-The Japanese economy is expected to recover gradually while employment and income conditions continue to improve, given the effects of government policies.
+The current fiscal year is the second year of the Management Plan (2016-2018), which started in April 2016.
+Overseas, the U.S. economy continued to steadily recover and a moderate recovery was seen in Europe.
+The economy in China also saw a pick-up trend.
+The Japanese economy continued to recover gradually as employment conditions improved, and personal consumption and investment in plant and equipment showed signs of growth.